chiragoel/LaCLIP_M3AE/README.md

 - `layers`: Number of transformer blocks to use for the classifier model
 - `max_length`: The maximum number of text tokens

- Feel free to play around with other flags.
+ Feel free to play around with other flags and hyperparameters